dysbulic/ShareIt/COLLABORATE.md

 The purpose of each folder is:

-* css: styles common to all platforms and for the filemanagers
+* css: styles common to all platforms and from external libraries (filemanagers)
 * daemon: headless client developed on Node.js (work in progress)
 * doc: random documentation files, both of ShareIt! arquitecture and externals
 * html_basic: basic interface to transfer files (deprecated)